 There’s something marvellous about a world in which I can watch continuity from the 1980s on a whim, and learn about things that have long slipped into oblivion.

 First of all, I’d quite forgotten that the TWO logo faded back into white like that.
 This selection of junctions comes from 11th April 1987 (thanks to BBC Genome).
-At first I wondered if Badminton had been cancelled because of The Great Storm, but then remember that happened later on in October.
+At first I wondered if Badminton had been cancelled because of The Great Storm, but then remembered that happened later on in October.

 For some reason, the idea of The Daley Review reminds me of this.